-There are several ways, both verbal and non-verbal, that people can tell you about themselves.
+Explain that there are several ways, both verbal and non-verbal, that people can tell you about themselves.
 Learn to read the cues and listen to them so you can present training that is effective.

 This unit provided guidelines for sensitive situations in the classroom.
 It also reviewed the issue of asking permission to touch.